 * As discussed by an article from THE ECONOMIST ("The Wall That Appalls", 12 November 2016), Donald Trump targeted Mexico in his presidential campaign, calling illegal immigrants coming from south of the border rapists and criminals; proclaiming he would build a wall along the border with Mexico, and make Mexico pay for it; and saying he would abrogate the NAFTA trade pact between the US, Canada, and Mexico.

 The talk of Mexicans being rapists and such was just campaign rhetoric, if of the lowest sort; and the notion of a wall was absurd.
 In reality, illegal immigration from the south into the United States has been in decline, and the Obama Administration has been no softie on border security.
-The threat to kill NAFTA, however, remains on the table, as does a threat to impose a 35% tariff on Mexican imports.
+The threat to kill NAFTA, however, and a threat to impose a 35% tariff on Mexican imports, are more than just bad jokes.
 The effect would be a painful blow to the Mexican economy.

 Ongoing uncertainty over what Trump will do is causing economic jitters.
 Nobody is willing to guess how far Trump will go, but there are reasons to think he won't abrogate NAFTA.
 The US has not withdrawn from a trade treaty in 150 years; US businesses will point out that killing off NAFTA will put six million US jobs at risk, since plenty of trade goes the other way.